Translate

 Verse 3: We are referred to the Roman invasion of Jerusalem in this verse and how Jesus had warned The Faithful that when they see the city encompassed, they are to flee to the mountains and those who are in the countryside are not to enter back into Jerusalem.

 Verse 4: I want you to pay special attention to the commentary on this one.
 The Apostle Paul is the example.
 He was a Hebrew of Hebrews; He was a Roman citizen and he was a Pharisee.
 He had credentials aplenty.
 All of his wealth and social standing was forfeited when he followed Jesus.
 He was also beheaded for spreading The Gospel.
 So, eternal riches, honor, and life is certainly what we strive for.
-It is strange, that the more you live your life in service to Jesus, the less important riches and honor are.
+It is strange, that the more you live your life in service to Jesus, the less important the riches and honor of this world are.

 Verses 26, 27: We are warned not to co-sign for others or guarantee a loan for them if they are irresponsible with their money.
 Some people don't have a budget and live way above their means.
 They buy frivolous things.
 These are the people you don't want to get involved with financially or they could lead you down the path of financial ruin.
 You could be responsible for paying their bills when they default.